reshmanair4567/Cloud-DevOps/CloudDev_Deploy Static Website on AWS/udacity-starter-website/README.txt

 Deploy Static Website on AWS

-In this project, I deployed a static website to AWS using S3, CloudFront, and IAM.
+ I deployed a static website to AWS using S3, CloudFront, and IAM.

 The files included are: